 Subsection (j).
 This subsection is derived from statutes which deal with authentication not covered in other areas of Article IX, Authentication and Identification.
 See, e.g., G. L. c.
 9, § 11 (Great Seal); G. L. c.
 111, § 195 (certified copy of reports of State laboratory for lead and lead poisoning); G. L. c.
 209C, § 17 (in an action to establish paternity of a child born out of wedlock, the report of the results of genetic marker tests shall be admissible without proof of authenticity); G. L. c.
 233, § 79B (published statements of fact of general interest to persons engaged in an occupation shall be admissible in the court’s discretion in civil cases); G. L. c.
 233, § 79C (published facts or opinions on a subject of science or art shall be admissible in actions of contract or malpractice, conditioned on the court finding that said statements are relevant and that the writer is recognized in his or her profession as an expert on the subject); G. L. c.
 233, § 80 (stenographic transcripts).

 Subsection (n).
 This subsection is derived from G. L. c.
-209C, § 17.
+209C, § 17 .
 Such reports shall not be admissible absent sufficient evidence of intercourse between the mother and the putative father during the period of probable conception and shall not be considered as evidence of the occurrence of intercourse between the mother and the putative father.
 Id.
 There is nothing in the statute that requires the test to be court-ordered in order to be admissible.
 Department of Revenue v.
-Sorrentino, 408 Mass.
-340, 344, 557 N.E.2d 1376, 1379 (1990).
+Sorrentino , 408 Mass.
+340, 344 (1990).

-The testimony of a subscribing witness is not necessary to authenticate a writing unless required by the laws of the jurisdiction whose laws govern the validity of the writing.
+A subscribing witness’s testimony is necessary to authenticate a writing only if required by the law of the jurisdiction that governs its validity.